Go to the Students section

 Go to the Alumni section

 Go to the International section

 Zoom is a video conferencing platform used at Brookes for online teaching.
 You might participate in lectures or seminar-style Zoom meetings with your class, or watch recorded Zoom meetings in your own time.
 Zoom is used because it has features such as ‘breakout rooms’ to divide classes into small groups that make it suitable for interactive online learning.

 Lecturers say that it is tough to teach when they can’t see how the audience is responding, even if everyone is interested and listening.
 A few supportive comments or questions in the chat box, or using the thumbs up icon can make a difference.
 The real value of online learning is in interaction and through being an active learner.
-See the following guides for more on how to learn actively online and good principles of online communication.
+See our guide for more on the good principles of online communication.